Selmasaurus: Classification

 Wright and Shannon classified Selmasaurus as a member of the mosasaur subfamily Plioplatecarpinae, which also includes the genera Platecarpus, Plioplatecarpus, and Ectenosaurus, largely on the "basis of the mode of circulation through the basicarnium."
 The genus may be most closely related to Ectenosaurus, though it possesses a much shorter, stouter skull.
 Additional specimens would greatly expand our understanding of Selmasaurus russelli.

 The cladogram below follows the most resolved topology from a 2011 phylogenetic analysis of the Plioplatecarpinae by paleontologists Takuya Konishi and Michael W. Caldwell.

+In their 2024 description of the Moroccan plioplatecarpine Khinjaria, Longrich et al. used phylogenetic analyses to recover it within a monophyletic clade of non-plioplatecarpin plioplatecarpine mosasaurids.
+They named this clade—also containing Gavialimimus, Goronyosaurus, and Selmasaurus—the Selmasaurini.
+Selmasaurus johnsoni, which is older and may be more primitive, was found in a more basal position than S. russelli.
+The results of their analyses are shown in the cladogram below:

+Palaeoecology

+According to stable isotope analysis, S. johnsoni was one of the few plioplatecarpines that was not restricted to nearshore marine environments.